-We don't learn history just by reading about it in books!
+We don't learn history just by r reading about it in b Less Less Lesson 1: Artifacts We don't learn history just by reading about it in books!
 Artifacts are another way to learn what life was like long ago.
-While touring the Exhibition choose 4 artifacts whose owners have been identified.

-Part 1: For each artifact, identify as much as you can about its owner's life: gender, age, family, occupation, social status.
-Try to determine the purpose of their trip on Titanic.
+While touring the Exhibition, choose reading about it in b onkel Artifacts are ; 4 artifacts whose owners have been identified. been identified.
+0.000 1 H HINN 41 . mother way to learn w hat life was like long ago.
+While touring the E xhibition, choo Part 1: For each artifact, identify as much as you can about its owner's life: gender, age, family, occupation, social status.
+Try to determine the purpose of their trip on Titanic .
 Vacation?
 Business?
 Immigration?
-Draw conclusions about the people from the artifacts you see at the Exhibition and support their biographical data with additional research.
+Draw conclusions about the people from the artifacts you see at the Exhibition and support their biographical data with additional research. fy as much as you ca ' Business?
+Immigrat nal research. ın about its owner's ion?
+Draw conclusi life: gender, age, fami ons about the people f ly, occupation, social rom the artifacts you status.
+Try to determine see at the Exhibition and the purpose of l support their Artifact & Description N Name of Person Gender & Age Occupation Social Status Purpose of Trip Survived?
+2. 4.

-Survived?

-Purpose of Trip

-Social Status

-Occupation

-Gender & Age Occupation

-Name of Person

-Artifact & Description 1.
-2. 3.
-4.

-find?
-What would those items reveal about you?
-Could the people who "discovered" your luggage make accurate guesses about you based on the "artifacts" Part 2: How much can we learn from an artifact?
-Someone in the future has found the luggage you packed to take on a long trip.
-What items would they packed in your suitcase?
+5 å 5545 4 4 packed in your suitcase?
 Explain why or why not.